 I am the author of War on Crime: Bandits, G-Men and the Politics of Mass Culture (Rutgers University Press, 1998) and an editor, with Renee Romano, of Doing Recent History: On Privacy, Copyright, Video Games, Institutional Review Boards, Activist Scholarship, and History That Talks Back (University of Georgia Press, 2012).
-I am currently writing a political history of anti-pornography campaigns, Beyond Pornography: Feminism, the Reagan Revolution and the Politics of Gender; and a collection of essays on academia in the digital age, The University of Facebook; and Other Dispatches from the Digital Humanities.
+I am currently writing a political history of anti-pornography campaigns, Beyond Pornography: Feminism, the Reagan Revolution and the Politics of Gender Violence; and a collection of essays on academia in the digital age, Digital U: Why Crowdsourcing, Social Media, Word Press and Google Hangouts Could Save the Historical Profession

 Since 2007 I have written at Tenured Radical, a blog that moved to The Chronicle of Higher Education in July 2011.
 Check out my new book blog on this site, where I experiment with writing a book in public.